 That goes to back what you were saying about gaining that flexibility from your previous childhood.
 I also wanted to ask you a few questions about MuBANY before we leave.
 To start, how long have you been a member of MuBANY?

 As long as I can remember.
-I came to NY in 2003.
-I don’t remember how I learned of MuBANY, but I did some digging around, and I thought wow this is a fantastic group, especially coming from LA, and also coming shortly after September 11.
-In LA, I was a litigation associate when Sept.
-11 happened.
+I came to New York in 2003.
+I don’t remember how I learned of MuBANY, but I did some digging around, and I thought, wow this is a fantastic group, especially coming from LA, and also coming shortly after September 11.
+In LA, I was a litigation associate when September 11th happened.
 One of the associates in my group stopped talking to me when it happened.
-I was the only Arab, only Muslim in the office.
-And he wouldn’t talk to me.
+I was the only Arab, only Muslim, in the office.
 It was hurtful; he was also a decent friend.
 And to their credit, the head of litigation at my firm came to me.
-They apologized to me on behalf of that associate because they had learned on their own that he maybe said some comments.
-And you know, he never spoke to me again after that.
+He apologized to me on behalf of that associate because he had learned on his own that he, maybe, said some comments.
+And that associate never spoke to me again after that.
 It was the only very impactful experience as a Muslim that I have had in my practice.

 I’m very sorry you had to go through that.
 Given these types of experiences, what do you think are the greatest strengths of having an organization like MuBANY?

 I think it’s really important for the Muslim community to come together.
-My sense is that there isn’t a lot of Muslim attorneys overall- I would imagine we are in the minority.
+My sense is that there isn’t a lot of Muslim attorneys overall- we are in the minority.
 When you start looking at big law- we’re even more in the minority.
 If you start looking at partners that are Muslim in big law, you are counting them on the fingers of one or two hands.
-It is very much for that reason, among others that I feel a responsibility as a Muslim women who is a partner at a big law firm to help and to do whatever I can for the community that I can, to be available for them and to be resource for them, to encourage more of them to follow this path and believe there is room for them in big law and that they can be successful.
+It is very much for that reason, among others that I feel a responsibility as a Muslim woman who is a partner at a big law firm to help and to do whatever I can for the community, to be available for them and to be resource for them, to encourage more of them to follow this path and believe there is room for them in big law and that they can be successful.
 That is really why I am doing this, and that is why I am involved with MuBANY.

 Through your involvement with MBANY, has there been any experience or people that you’ve met that have had an impact on you?

-Sure, I will mention a couple people.
+Sure, I will mention a couple of people.
 Adeel Mangi is a remarkable individual.
 He is inspiring; he is such a wonderful person and role model for the younger generation.
 Look at the work he’s done, for instance, the mosque that’s being built in New Jersey.
 He’s done amazing work for the Muslim community, he’s in fact inspired me to take on some of that work with him, and so we’re now teamed up in some of that legal work on a pro bono basis.
-I would also mention Saira, who is a wonderful person, such an amazing personality and she similarly has this selfless willingness to give her time to the community and to others.
+I would also mention Saira Hussain, who similarly has this selfless willingness to give her time to the community and to others.
 I have had the chance to spend some time with her, and I think she is such a great leader for this organization.
-I am thrilled we have women like her that are selfless and generous with their time to be involved and engaged in their community.
+I am thrilled we have women like her that are generous with their time to be involved and engaged in their community.

 How do you think MuBANY has supported its members and engaged in important issues in the community